 Directions to LRC

-The LRC is a sportsmen's club that is located in Western Massachusetts close to the Vermont border.
-The LRC's goal and mission has
+The LRC is a sporting club that is located in Western Massachusetts adjacent to the Vermont border.

-The beginnings of the LRC traces its roots back to both the National Rifle Association of America (NRA) and the Director of Civilian
+The beginnings of the LRC traces its roots back to both the National Rifle Association (NRA) and the Director of Civilian

 A new rifle club is formed....